-Shake up your ham and bean soup with this Puerto Rican ham bone soup.
-You will love this excellent soup.
+Shake up your ham and bean soup with this Puerto Rican ham bone soup with beans and vegetables.
+You will love this excellent soup, which we know as Christmas Ham Bone Soup.
+Just follow these easy step by step photo instructions.

 This has been a standard at our house for years.
 We are the only ones calling it Christmas soup, but I’m sticking with the name since that is when we usually make it.

-We all love our a good ham and white bean soup, and my ham bone vegetable soup is also a great hearty meal.
-But this soup brings some definite change of pace with the seasoning that makes my wife as for this one most commonly (like this last Sunday).
+We all love our a good ham and white bean soup, and my ham vegetable soup is also a great hearty meal.
+But this soup brings some definite change of pace with the seasoning that makes my wife as for this one most commonly.

 It is very good with thick and hammy taste.